malomick/crayola/README.md

 A color library built from the list of Crayola standard crayon colors on [Wikipedia](https://en.wikipedia.org/wiki/List_of_Crayola_crayon_colors#Standard_colors).

-The easiest way to include this in your project is to import it into your existing Sass as a partial:
+The easiest way to include this in your project is to copy ```_crayola.scss``` into your styles directory and import it into your existing Sass as a partial:

 ```Sass
 @import 'crayola';
 ```

+I don't foresee the list being expanded very often, so you won't miss out on much if you just download the one file and put it wherever you want in your project.

 ### Naming convention